POTS and Autism: Shared Symptoms, Differences & More

 Because POTS affects people differently, it’s often trial and error.
 Tracking whether hydration reduces dizziness, or whether certain exercises help or worsen fatigue, can give you and your provider clearer insight into what’s actually working.

-Lifestyle adjustments to counter POTS & autism
+Lifestyle adjustments to counter POTS & Autism

-Simple daily changes can often make living with both POTS and autism a little easier.
+Simple daily changes can often make living with both POTS and Autism a little easier.
 While strategies vary by person, a few approaches are commonly helpful:

 Prioritizing rest and pacing